 The terms of the decision are conveyed by the hearing officer in a letter to the student.
-A copy of the letter is accessible to the Area Director, Residential Life, and Office of Student Conduct.
+A copy of the letter is accessible to the Assistant Director of Residential Education, Residential Life, and Office of Student Conduct.
 Notation of residence community disciplinary sanction(s) is kept on file and is not released without written consent of the student.
 This notation and the student's conduct file will be destroyed after four years.